Cyber Solidarity Act

 Key obligations

-To swiftly and effectively identify major cyber threats, the Commission proposes setting up a European Cyber Shield.
+To swiftly and effectively identify major cyber threats, the Regulation aims to establish a European Cyber Shield.
 This will be a pan-European infrastructure comprising national and cross-border Security Operations Centres (SOCs) across the EU.
 These SOCs will use cutting-edge technologies like artificial intelligence (AI) and advanced data analytics to detect and share timely warnings on cyber threats and incidents across borders.
 This approach allows authorities and relevant entities to respond more efficiently and effectively to major incidents.

 The goal is to have these centres operational by early 2024.
 In preparation for the European Cyber Shield, the Commission, under the Digital Europe Programme, selected three consortia of cross-border Security Operations Centres (SOC) in April 2023.
 These consortia bring together public bodies from 17 Member States and Iceland.